sammyd/iOS8-day-by-day-book/manuscript/03-uivisualeffects.md

 {width=10%,float=left}
 ![](images/03/thumbnail.png)

-As part of the iOS7 refresh the concept of visual depth within an app was introduced.
+As part of the iOS 7 refresh the concept of visual depth within an app was introduced.
 This include some stunning visual effects involving live-filtering content in the background of the current view.
-This can be seen all over iOS7 - from the navigation bar blurring the content as it scrolls underneath it, to the background of control center.
+This can be seen all over iOS 7 - from the navigation bar blurring the content as it scrolls underneath it, to the background of control center.

-This type of filter is computationally expensive, and in iOS7, developers weren't provided with an API to the underlying hardware-accelerate functionality, so we all built our own versions.
+This type of filter is computationally expensive, and in iOS 7, developers weren't provided with an API to the underlying hardware-accelerate functionality, so we all built our own versions.
 Most of these were on the CPU, and therefore often weren't performant enough to cope with live-views.
-In iOS8 there's a new option available in the form of `UIVisualEffects`.
+In iOS 8 there's a new option available in the form of `UIVisualEffects`.
 Apple has made their underlying implementation publicly accessible, so now you too can get cool blurring-style effects in your apps.